Celtics Hauser hosts inaugural youth camp in Point

 STEVENS POINT, WIS.
-(WAOW) -- Boston Celtics forward Sam Hauser stopped back my his hometown of Stevens Point this week to host the inaugural "Sam Hauser Basketball Camp" at his alma mater SPASH.
+(WAOW) -- Boston Celtics forward Sam Hauser stopped back by his hometown of Stevens Point this week to host the inaugural "Sam Hauser Basketball Camp" at his alma mater SPASH.

 Hauser, who's fresh off a three-year, $6 million contract extension with the Celtics, is trying his hand at coaching.